genomicepidemiology/flankophile/README.md

  The script plots distance trees with gene annotation for a gene cluster.
 The trees are based on the distance matrices.
 See [distance matrix format](example_output/5_gene_clusters/0_blaSHV-187/0_blaSHV-187.flanks_with_gene_dist).

-The script can be run with RStudio.
-R version 4.1.2 was used for development.
-Certain packages will not work with all versions of R. Try 4.1.2 or 4.1.3.

 It is possible to visualize more metadata along with the plot if you read in a metadata table, join it with the cluster_results table and make an info table that can be read by the heatmap function.
 Here is an [example of plot made with a custom R script](R/demo_plots/plot_made_with_custom_made_R_script_for_inspiration.pdf) which includes metadata on species.